drupalprojects/zen/README.txt

   10. FURTHER EXTENSIONS OF YOUR SUB-THEME:
-     Discover further ways to extend your sub-theme by reading Zen's documentation and Drupal's Theme Developer's Handbook online at: http://drupal.org/handbooks
+     Discover further ways to extend your sub-theme by reading Zen's documentation and Drupal's Theme Developer's Guide online at: http://drupal.org/handbooks

-Layout method for the base Zen theme:

-  Based on the completely undocumented "Holy Slurpy Cup" layout method.
-Docs to follow soon; I promise.